-An outstanding example of late 19th-century architecture characterised by a combination of Victorian Gothic Revival and traditional Indian features.
+An outstanding example of late 19th-century architecture characterised by a combination of High Victorian Gothic and traditional Indian features.
 Built in 1888, it looks more like a cathedral than a terminus.

 The Gateway of India

-Erected in 1911 to commemorate King George V and Queen Mary, the beautiful basalt structure was built to be the first thing seen when approaching the city by boat and stands as a testimony to the British rule.
+Erected in 1911 to commemorate the landing of King George V and Queen Mary, the beautiful basalt structure was built to be the first thing seen when approaching the city by boat and stands as a testimony to the British rule.

-An impressive-looking complex that encompasses an art gallery, planetarium, discovery centre and a culture wing, the centre is a great way to discover the sciences and a little bit more about Indian culture.
+An impressive-looking complex that encompasses an art gallery, planetarium, discovery centre and a culture wing, the centre is a great way to discover the sciences and learn more about Indian culture and history.